didiersmith/steve/chapters/purely-hypothetical.md

 "Yeah, great thanks!"
 Gabe replied.
 "Working on a new grant proposal."

 "Oh yeah?"
-Steve asked, feigning interest.
+Steve asked.
 "What's it for?"

 "I'm writing a paper called 'Red Dwarves and the Short Statured Community: A Critical Analysis of Terminological Impact.'"